 So what about the monster drone that helped skydiver Ingus Augstkalns perform the world’s first drone jump?
 It was custom-made by Aerones and has no less 28 propellers.

 To assist the jump, Augstkalns was collected from the top of a cell tower.
-He was then carried up another 200 metres before jumping off and releasing his parachute at an altitude of 330 metres.
+He was then carried up another 200 meters before jumping off and releasing his parachute at an altitude of 330 meters.
 From then on it was just like a normal skydive.

 “The emotions are fantastic,” he said.
 “Both feeling how easily and quickly the drone lifted me, and because Latvia has proved itself as an innovator of this technology.
 It is obvious that we will find increasingly important uses for drones in our everyday lives.
 My friends and other skydivers all over the world will be excited about these new opportunities.
 We live in an exciting time.”